Skip to main content

 Proton Native

 To package Proton Native app, set protonNodeVersion option to current or specific NodeJS version that you are packaging for.
-Currently, only macOS and Linux supported.
+Currently, only macOS and Linux are supported.

 Build Version Management